Bleasington History, Family Crest & Coats of Arms

 Sir Robert de Plesyngton (died 1393) was "Chief Baron of the Exchequer, was no doubt a member of the Lancashire family which derived its name from Pleasington, near Blackburn, and was perhaps a cousin of the first of that name, who owned Dimples in Garstang, Lancashire, where the family survived until the rebellion of 1715."

-Important Dates for the Bleasington family
+Early History of the Bleasington family

 This web page shows only a small excerpt of our Bleasington research.
 Another 89 words (6 lines of text) covering the years 1437, 1468, 1549, 1468, 1455, 1487, 1351, 1637 and 1679 are included under the topic Early Bleasington History in all our PDF Extended History products and printed products wherever possible.